ChevyRay/grid/README.md

 - [ ] Serde support should probably be feature-gated.
 - [ ] I haven't written no-std stuff before, but I feel like a no-std version of this library could be possible, so I'd need to do some looking into that.
+- [ ] Does some concept of a type representing a coordinate or rectangle fit into the scope of this library?
+The usefulness of coordinate types is already proven, but the current `usize` requirement of sampling grids poses some problems that need addressed: are all unsigned integers allowed?
+Are signed integers allowed?
+Is `-1` outside the bounds of a grid, or does it wrap around?
+Rust's standard library does not answer these questions and only uses `usize` for sampling, so there's no basis for this answer at least within the core libraries.